realm/realm-kotlin-samples/AppServicesUsageSamples/apps/presence-detection/README.md

 Clients could detect whether they are connected to Atlas or not via the `SyncSession.connectionState` property.
 The values of the connection state are `DISCONNECTED`, `CONNECTING`, or `CONNECTED`.

-This property support flows via the function `connectionStateAsFlow`, if simplifies listening to connectivity changes:
+`SyncSession.connectionState` supports flows via the function `connectionStateAsFlow`, if simplifies listening to connectivity changes:

 ```kotlin